Mon – Sun: 24/7 Plumbing

 Calculating The First-Hour Rating

-Along with the tank capacity, you must consider the first-hour rating of a hot water heater.
+Along with the tank capacity, you must consider the first-hour rating of a water heater.
 The first-hour rating or FHR is defined as the amount of heated water produced by the tank within 60 minutes.
 The FHR should clarify how efficient the tank is and how quickly it heats.

 While checking the FHR, you must see if it matches the number of litres of heated water the family needs.
 To calculate the amount of hot water needed around the house, we created a list that should include all the activities.